hackclub/mini-midi-magic/README.md

 We want every submission to be the highest quality!
 Therefore, you are currently allowed only one submission each.
 - **Do I have to use hackatime?**
 No!
 Hackatime is not required for this YSWS!
 Instead, log your work into a Journal file, `journal.md` with the approximate time spent and the stuff you did during that time!
-- **Can I double dip with Summer of Making?**
-Yes, Mini Midi Magic is double-dippable with the summer of making!
-Make sure to use Kicad Wakatime or other hackatime extensions to count your time! [hack.club/kw](https://hack.club/kw/)
 - **I have more questions!**
 Bring them over to the [#mini-midi-magic](https://hackclub.slack.com/archives/C081ZV47Z8D) channel in slack!
 Or, dm me (@nimit) personally!